Alaska Bar Exam

 Alaska Bar Exam Dates and Application

-The Alaska bar exam is administered on the last Tuesday, Wednesday, and Thursday in February and July.
-Late fees are non-refundable.
+The Alaska bar exam is administered on the last Tuesday and Wednesday in February and July.
 Application instructions can be found on the Alaska Bar Association Website.

 Exam Date Application Deadline Late Deadline